Pramod Paliwal: Education and personal life

 He is married and has two children.

 Career, publications and conferences

-Paliwal is a professor at the School of Petroleum Management, Pandit Deendayal Energy University, Gandhinagar-Gujarat, India.
+Paliwal is a professor at the School of Management, Pandit Deendayal Energy University, Gandhinagar-Gujarat, India.
 In profession since 1991, his earlier associations have been with ACC Limited (now, a subsidiary of the Adani Group; formerly Holcim Group), Pacific Institute of Management, Mohanlal Sukhadia University, India, and the India Offshore Campus of Oxford Brookes University, U.K. He sits on the Academic Advisory Board of CHARGE Energy Branding Conference, Iceland.